javahacks/odx-commander/README.md

 ## Getting Started

-Before you can browse any data you have to select an appropriate ODX data source by one of the following options:
+Before you can browse any data you have to choose an appropriate ODX data source first.
+If you intend to browse ODX data sets only, choose indexing a single PDX file.
+However if you want to edit ODX documents, choose indexing a folder of upacked ODX files.

+### Indexing PDX containers

-- Open a folder that contains the PDX file in VS Code and select _**'Set or Update ODX Index'**_ in the context menu of the selected PDX file.
+Open a folder that contains the PDX file in VS Code and select _**'Set or Update ODX Index'**_ in the context menu of the selected PDX file.

 ![Diagnostic Layers](./help/select-pdx.png)

+### Indexing unpacked ODX files

-- Open a folder that contains all unpacked ODX files in VS Code and select _**'Set or Update ODX Index'**_ in the context of the selected folder or any contained ODX file.
+Open a folder that contains all unpacked ODX files in VS Code and select _**'Set or Update ODX Index'**_ in the context of the selected folder or any contained ODX file.

 ![Diagnostic Layers](./help/select-folder.png)